ropelletier/camplayer/README.md

-# This Fork is only for use with a belan container I am building.
+# This Fork is only for use with a balena container I am building.
 Had to hardcode gpu_mem and allow this to be run as root